Spectroscopic signatures of emergent elementary excitations in a kinetically constrained long-range interacting two-dimensional spin system: Conclusions and outlook

-\acknowledgments \textit{Acknowledgements.---} We acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Research Unit FOR 5413/1, Grant No. 465199066 and 465199066, and through the Research Unit FOR 5522/1, Grant No. 499180199.
+\acknowledgments \textit{Acknowledgements.---} The analysis code and data underlying the results presented in this paper are freely accessible in the open-access Zenodo database, see~\cite{Zenodo}.
+We acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Research Unit FOR 5413/1, Grant No. 465199066 and 465199066, and through the Research Unit FOR 5522/1, Grant No. 499180199.
 We acknowledge support from the Leverhulme Trust (Grant No. RPG-2024-112) and the European Union under the Horizon Europe program HORIZON-CL4-2022-QUANTUM-02-SGA via the project 101113690 (PASQuanS2.1).
 We also acknowledge funding through JST-DFG 2024: Japanese-German Joint Call for Proposals on “Quantum Technologies” (Japan-JST-DFG-ASPIRE 2024) under DFG Grant No. 554561799.
 This work is also supported by the ERC grant OPEN-2QS (Grant No. 101164443).
-CG acknowledges support by the Alfried Krupp von Bohlen and Halbach foundation. \onecolumngrid
+CG acknowledges support by the Alfried Krupp von Bohlen and Halbach foundation.